On the little Weyl group of a real spherical space: The compression cone

 \section{The compression cone}

 In this section we introduce the compression cone of a point $z\in Z$.
 It consists of all $X\in\fa$ for which the limit $\fh_{z,X}$ is equal to a given limit subalgebra.
-The main result in this section is that the compression cones for adapted points are all the same.
+The main result in this section is that the compression cones are the same for all adapted points.
 (See Proposition \ref{Prop relation between compression cones}.)
 The compression cone for an adapted point is therefore an invariant of the space $Z$, which we call the compression cone of $Z$.
 For a non-adapted point the compression cone may be strictly smaller than the compression cone of $Z$.
 The closure of the compression cone of $Z$ will serve as a fundamental domain of the little Weyl group.

 \medbreak

 We fix an adapted point $z_{0}\in Z$ and define the subalgebra